jcoliver/biodiversity-sdm-lesson/README.md

 Originally forked from [https://github.com/jcoliver/ebutterfly-sdm.git](https://github.com/jcoliver/ebutterfly-sdm.git)

 ## Dependencies
-Five additional R packages are required (these will be installed by running the the setup script, `scripts/setup.R`):
+Four additional R packages are required (these will be installed by running the the setup script, `scripts/setup.R`):

 + raster
 + sp